Identity for

 How it Works

+Admin registers the agent's public key with the auth server and assigns the role.
 One-time setup.
-Admin registers the agent's public key with the auth server and assigns a role with scoped permissions.

 OAuth 2.0 Token Exchange Flow